rozbb/draft-waict-transparency/draft-waict-transparency.md

 Related to the trust issue, it is not clear how the ecosystem should handle a Log that stops responding to data requests.
 A non-functioning Log means an unaccountable Site.
 Again, third parties can detect this by simply querying the Log.
 Is this enough?

+Further a Log might even stop providing the checkpoints it is serving to its reliant Site.
+It may be valuable for third parties to have access to these checkpoints, though, and you can't just asked eg an Armored Witness for their latest checkpoint because they don't store them.
+One solution might be to **rely on [distributors](https://github.com/transparency-dev/distributor?tab=readme-ov-file#distributor) for up-to-date checkpoint data**.

 ### Log Providers can insert data the Site never asked for

 Currently, there is nothing preventing a Log Provider from inserting data into a Log that the Site never asked it to insert.
 In these cases, it would be impossible for the Site to prove to a third party that they didn’t request this.
 This seems like a pretty inherent problem.
 I’m not sure we can/want to handle this.